vuthuyduong/dnabarcoder/README.md

 - If the similarity matrix is not given because of a large dataset, we can just simply use the following command to remove species complexes and predict local similarity cut-offs for species identification for the genera of the CBSITS dataset:

-../../dnabarcoder.py predict -i dnabarcoder/CBSITS.species.fasta -c CBSITS.current.classification -st 0.9 -et 1 -s 0.001 -rank species -higherrank genus -ml 400 -removecomplexes yes -prefix CBSITS
+../../dnabarcoder.py predict -i CBSITS.species.fasta -c CBSITS.current.classification -st 0.9 -et 1 -s 0.001 -rank species -higherrank genus -ml 400 -removecomplexes yes -prefix CBSITS

 - To visualize the global prediction for all ranks, use the following command: